chandana105/foodit-foodOrderingWebApp/README.md

 - cards componenet centered (DONE)
 - cards similar to swiggy (DONE)
 - header always fixed to top (DONE)
-- shimmer design changes
+- TODO:shimmer design changes
-- footer design changes
+- TODO:footer design changes
   - TODO: handling both filters together functionality , if one filter is on , other should automaitcally gets off or not , to see fro m website

 ### restaurant details page changes